How To Make Project Problems Disappear

 After all, what is a project plan without a magician?
 The following are some of the problem areas that you are responsible for making disappear as a project manager.

 Keep Risks at Bay

 Why is it elusive?
 Because people don’t actually SEE risks until after they have occurred and turned into an ISSUE.
 It’s your job at this point to prevent ISSUES from appearing.
-You need to keep Risks as invisible as possible.
+You need to keep risks as invisible as possible (although you will have to write them down somewhere, like in your risk management software).
 Here are three ways you can do this:

 1. Identify Risks

 During the development of the project plan you need to identify those items that could potentially cause problems in the future.
 Do you have enough resources?
 Are there other projects that could conflict with this one?
 Are there any technological issues that could slow this project down?